AhmedOmar2596/MathGame/README.md

 # MathGame
-this is a test repo
+this is a test repo,
-Ahmed Magdy creates this repo
-this is a math game using C++.
+Ahmed Magdy creates this repo, this is a math game using C++.